vaginessa/Scribd-Downloader/README.md

 ## Disclaimer:

 Download softcopies of books maybe prohibited.
-Please support the Authors by buying their titles.
+Please support the authors by buying their titles.

 ## License: